-- Albufeira:32 meter (105 feet) from Loule and is famous for its coastline and golf courses.
+Albufeira:32 km (20 Miles) from Loule and is famous for its coastline and golf courses.

-- Vilamoura: With multiple golf courses, almost ten beaches, and a Marina with luxury yachts, this place is as luxurious as it can get.
+Vilamoura: With multiple golf courses, almost ten beaches, and a Marina with luxury yachts, this place is as luxurious as it can get.

-- Church of São Lourenço: Situated in the nearby village of Almancil, this church is a sight to behold.
+Church of São Lourenço: Situated in the nearby village of Almancil, this church is a sight to behold.
 Its interior is decorated with blue and white glazed tiles, dated back to the 17th century.

 Quinta do Lago: This area is near Loulé and is famous for its golf courses, luxury hotels, villas, and apartments.
 For those seeking luxury, this could be their destination.

 Quarteira: An old fishing village near Loulé comprising of a nice beach with a modern boulevard and many good restaurants and cafes.

-- Nearby villages: Querença, Alte, and Salir are also nearby villages.
+Nearby villages: Querença, Alte, and Salir are also nearby villages.
 A tour through them will bring you to admire the scenic beauty along with a variety of historic monuments.

-Activities in Loulé in the winter
+Activities in Loulé in the fall, winter, or spring

 Loule may be quieter in the winter season, but there are still a lot activities one can participate in to make the stay worthwhile.

-- Food Tour: Guided tour to experience the local taste of the region.
+Food Tour: Guided tour to experience the local taste of the region.

 Carnival in Loulé: Every year in February, a carnival comprising of parades, music costumes, and dancing is held in Loulé.
 This carnival is famous all across the Algarve.

 Nature Walks: Situated at a distance of 10km from Loulé, there are two circular walking trials of Fonte Benémola.
 The place is really close to nature and great for a picnic as well.

-- Walking: Enjoy the many routes near the coast.
+Walking: Enjoy the many routes near the coast.
 Check with the local tourist office for more details.

-- Golf: Loulé (and the whole Algarve) is near several golf courses.
+Golf: Loulé (and the whole Algarve) is near several golf courses.

-- Local crafts: Loule is known for its local crafts.
+Local crafts: Loule is known for its local crafts.
 Join one of the creative workshops to experience local arts and crafts, such as basket weaving, felt-making, pottery, or cooking classes.
-Check http://loulecriativo.pt/pt/home for more information.
+Check https://loulecriativo.pt/pt/home for more information.

 Traditional Market: Normally on Saturday a traditional market is held.
 A large variety of fresh produce including fresh fish, herbs, cheese, and arts and crafts.
 Check the local tourist office for more details.

 Shopping + Restaurants.
-Are they open in the winter?
+Are they open in the fall, winter, or spring?